Lapping: Flatness

 The easiest method for measuring flatness is with a height gauge positioned on a surface plate.
-Note that you must set up the part on three stands and find the minimum variation while adjusting them, just placing the part on the surface plate and using a dial indicator to find TIR on the opposite side of the part measures parallelism.
+You must set up the part on three stands and find the minimum variation while adjusting them, just placing the part on the surface plate and using a dial indicator to find TIR on the opposite side of the part measures parallelism.
 Flatness is more easily measured with a co-ordinate measuring machine.
 But neither of these methods can measure flatness more accurately than about 2.5 um.

 Another method that is commonly used with lapped parts is the reflection and interference of monochromatic light.
 A monochromatic light source and an optical flat are all that are needed.
 The optical flat – which is a piece of transparent glass that has itself been lapped and polished on one or both sides – is placed on the lapped surface.
 The monochromatic light is then shone down through the glass.
 The light will pass through the glass and reflect off the workpiece.
 As the light reflects in the gap between the workpiece and the polished surface of the glass, the light will interfere with itself creating light and dark fringes called Newton's rings.
 Each fringe – or band – represents a change of one half wavelength in the width of the gap between the glass and the workpiece.
 The light bands display a contour map of the surface of the workpiece and can be readily interpreted for flatness.
-In the past the light source would have been provided by a helium-neon lamp or tube, using the neon 632.8nm line,or mercury vapor green line but nowadays a more common source of monochromatic light is the low pressure sodium lamp.
-Today, Laser diodes and LEDs are used, both being inexpensive and narrow-band light sources.
+In the past the light source would have been provided by a helium-neon lamp or tube, using the neon 632.8 nm line, or mercury vapor green line but nowadays a more common source of monochromatic light is the low pressure sodium lamp.
+Today, laser diodes and LEDs are used, both being inexpensive and narrow-band light sources.
 With semiconductor light sources, blue is an option, having a smaller wavelength than red.

 For a more thorough description of the physics behind this measurement technique, see interference.

 Roughness

 Surface roughness is defined by the minute variations in height of the surface of a given material or workpiece.
 The individual variances of the peaks and valleys are averaged (Ra value), or quantified by the largest difference from peak-to-valley (Rz).
 Roughness is usually expressed in microns.
-A surface that exhibits an Ra of 8 consists of peaks and valleys that average no more than 8 µm over a given distance.
+A surface that exhibits an Ra of 8 consists of peaks and valleys that average no more than 8 μm over a given distance.
 Roughness may be also measured by comparing the surface of the workpiece to a known sample.
-Calibration samples are available usually sold in a set and usually covering the typical range of machining operations from about 125 µm Ra to 1 µm Ra.
+Calibration samples are available usually sold in a set and usually covering the typical range of machining operations from about 125 μm Ra to 1 μm Ra.

 Surface roughness is measured with a profilometer, an instrument that measures the minute variations in height of the surface of a workpiece.